Food pantries, meals

 Casper business workshop

 How do you handle conflict with employees, customers or vendors?
 Work through methods of successful business conflict resolution that will help you with conflict currently affecting your business, or to polish your business conflict resolutions skills for the future.
-Presented by Rachel Shaw, Jamie Byers and Jaime Carothers of the Central Wyoming HR Association, in partnership with the Wyoming Women’s Business Center, noon to 1 p.m. on December 3 at the Natrona County Library Crawford Room (downstairs).
-Bring your lunch.
+Presented by Rachel Shaw, Jamie Byers and Jaime Carothers of the Central Wyoming HR Association, in partnership with the Wyoming Women’s Business Center, noon to 1 p.m., on December 3 at the Natrona County Library Crawford Room (downstairs).
+Bring your lunch and learn with us.
 This workshop is free of charge.

 Time to order seedling trees